-Freezing point depression is when a substance lowers the freezing point of another substance.
-One example of this is adding salt to water.
+Freezing point depression occurs when a substance lowers the freezing point of another substance.
+One example is adding salt to water.
 A solution of salt and water has a lower freezing point than water alone.

 Melting and freezing: a recap